Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 This approach is cumbersome but demonstrates what is necessary to build an application using a language like JavaScript, Java or Golang.

 Use the client ID and secret for basic authentication and base64 encode the string.
-A colon must be used as a field separator, so that the unencoded string looks like "clientID:secret".
+A colon must be used as a field separator, so that the unencoded string looks like "clientID:secret":

 ```sh
 echo "clientID:secret" | base64